fqantonio/GoingInductive/README.md

 # CONTEXT

-This work includes junior and junior high students of two different schools, from different regions, at the chemistry and physics subjects of the Portuguese curriculum, in the time scale 2003 to 2019.
+This work includes junior and junior high students of two different schools, from different regions, for the chemistry and physics subjects of the Portuguese curriculum, in the time scale 2003 to 2019.

 The organizational environment of schools and teachers in Portugal doesn't help this type of research work.
 Focused on managing the schools as enterprises with a lot of controlling bureaucracy, putting numbers and paperwork ahead of the crucial and significant decisions around teaching, real assessment is barely used, research folows teh same pattern, and when it happens, its just shared at the university level.
 Meaning:
   1 - The crucial planning and individual teacher-student interaction is less important for this organization;